-In honor of Earth Day, you may be inspired to start thinking about your relationship with the world—and, more specifically, how your lifestyle impacts the Earth’s future.
-As recent news coverage will tell you, creating a sustainable lifestyle is more important now than ever.
-Sustainability is key to the Earth’s future and by making small lifestyle changes now, you can leave a positive impact for future generations.
+As you celebrate Earth Day, you may be inspired to start thinking about your relationship with the world — and, more specifically, how your lifestyle — impacts the Earth’s future.
+Sustainability is key to protecting the Earth’s future, and by making small lifestyle changes now, you can make a positive environmental impact that allows future generations to thrive.

 Why is Sustainability Important?